 The open-back design promotes a wider soundstage, or perception of 3D sound, and makes for a notably more engaging experience.
 It includes a one-year warranty and a seemingly indestructible cable with a substantial Y-splitter.

-Aside from being a workout-friendly pair of headphones under $100, the Plantronics BackBeat 500 Fit connect instantaneously to the designated source device.
+Aside from being a workout-friendly pair of headphones under $100, the Jabra Elite Active 45e connect instantaneously to the designated source device.
 Connectivity is seldom interrupted, so long as listeners stay within the 10-meter Bluetooth range.
-Not to mention the insane battery life of 18 hours.
-These headphones can last for multiple weeks-worth of workouts without needing a recharge.
+Not to mention, battery is long enough to carry you through a week’s worth of workouts at nine hours on a single charge.
+If the headset does happen to completely drain, it takes just 15 minutes to quickly charge the ‘buds for one hour of listening.

 4. Sony MDR-7506